cbrnr/python-intro-short/07-Strings/07-Strings.md

     return -1  # no match
 ```

-Similarly, here's a custom function which mimics the `count` method:
+Similarly, here's a custom function which replicates the `count` method:

 ```python
 def count(s, sub):